kj114022/Texton/notes/Phase2/SETUP_COMPLETE.md

-# 📱 Pantheon Modular App - Complete Setup Summary
+# 📱 Texton Modular App - Complete Setup Summary

 ## What Has Been Done ✅

-I've created a comprehensive modular architecture plan for transforming Pantheon from a book downloader into an expandable multi-feature platform.
+I've created a comprehensive modular architecture plan for transforming Texton from a book downloader into an expandable multi-feature platform.
 Here's what's been set up:

 ---